bobekryant/bobekryant.github.io/content/Crypto/time_of_day.md

 <h3>Background</h3>
 <p>
-The SPY was created in 1993 and it is an ETF tracking the S&P 500 which has gone up over 10x from then till present day.
+The SPY was created in 1993 and it is an ETF tracking the S&P 500 which has gone up over 10x since.
 What if I told you that all those gains occurred after hours[ref]After the market closed from 4 PM EST till 9:30 AM EST the following day.[/ref] and the performance during the market open was basically flat?
 Below is a chart of this phenomenon.
 We can steady gains in the after market periods up until Covid, when we were getting news bombs at night from China, thus tanking the market during the overnight period.